cwbaker/lalr/README.md

 For example the production `integer: "[0-9]+"` introduces the named terminal `integer` in place of the regular expression `[0-9]+`.

-### Associativity and Precedence
+### Precedence and Associativity

+Precedence determines which order to evaluate operations in an expression.
+For example multiplication usually has a higher precedence than addition so that `1 + 2 * 3` is evaluated as `1 + (2 * 3)` and not `(1 + 2) * 3`.

+Associativity determines which order to evaluate multiple operations with the same precedence in an expression by grouping the operations from the left, right, or not at all.

+Left-associative operators group operations from the left.
+For example `10 - 6 + 3` is evaluated as `(10 - 6) + 3` and not `10 - (6 + 3)` because addition and subtraction have the same precedence and are left-associative.

+Right-associative operators group operations from the right.
+For example `a = b = 5` is evaluated as `a = (b = 5)` and both `a` and `b` are set to 5 rather than `a` being set to the value of `b` and `b` set to 5.

+Non-associative operators prevent operations from being chained at all.
+For example `a < b < c` is not usually a valid expression and comparison operators like `<` evaluate to a different type from their operands are non-associative.

-Precedence/associativity directives consist of a directive (`%left`, `%right`, and `%none`), one or more terminals, and a terminating semi-colon `;`.
+Precedence and associativity are controlled by precedence/associativity directives listed in the grammar.
+A precedence/associativity directive consists of a directive (`%left`, `%right`, and `%none`), one or more terminals, and a terminating semi-colon `;`.

-The associativity of the listed terminals is set to left, right, or none as expected.
-Precedence is assigned by the order of associativity directives with directives on later lines having higher precedence.
+The precedence of an operator is assigned by the order of directives with directives on later lines having higher precedence.
+Associativity of the listed terminals is set to left, right, or none to match `%left`, `%right`, or `%none`.

 The precedence of a production defaults to that of its right-most terminal but can be explicitly set to the precedence of a different terminal using the `%precedence` directive.
 The precedence directive appears after the right-hand side of a production before any attached action and is followed by the terminal whose precedence and associativity the production is to inherit.

 ### Shift/Reduce Conflicts